 Roast pea eggplant and bird’s eye chili in cast iron pan over med heat, set aside.
 In a small pot, heat oil, add prahok over medium-low heat, stir constantly until the mixture is bubbly.
 Add California chili powder, mix well, and continue stirring until paste is uniform without sticking to utensils.

-Add the creamy part of the coconut milk (the top ½ can of can), stir constantly until the coconut cream turns into red oil.
+Add the top part of the coconut cream (the top ½ can of can).
+Stir constantly until the mixture turns into red oil.
 Add lemongrass paste, sugar and continue stirring until most of the water is dehydrated.
 Crush 5 kaffir lime leaves and add to the sauce, mix well.
 Add pork, turn the heat to med-high, stir occasionally to prevent burning on bottom of the pot.

 After about 3 minutes, add eggplant and chili, mix well.
 Continue cooking for about 8-10 minutes until the pork is done and least 165ºF, stir occasionally.
 Add the remaining coconut milk continue cooking until softly bubble.
 Turn off the heat, add garlic, mix well.